KolRah/KolRah/README.md

 Few things about me:

 - 🔭 I’m currently working on ...
-"Multisources .NET 7 Web APIs interacting with Solace & SQL Server & some other nice things / Clean Architecture / RediatR"
+"Multisources .NET 7 Web APIs interacting with Solace & SQL Server & some other nice things / Clean Architecture / MediatR"
 - 🌱 I’m currently learning ... yes, that's true !
 I'm always learning ...

 - 👯 I’m looking to collaborate on ... "various business projects ... but not yet"